Easily add faculty publication records with new Scopus API

 How the API works

-Scopus is a leading source-neutral abstract and citation database.
-The API interface will harvest metadata from faculty publications indexed in Scopus for easy reviewing and uploading to the IR, creating instant records that reflect your institution’s full research output.
+The interface harvests metadata from faculty members' publications indexed in Scopus for easy reviewing and uploading to the IR.
+A single search will pull all the Scopus metadata records for your institution's authors.
+Simply review and mark metadata for uploading to your Digital Commons IR, creating instant records that reflect your institution’s full research output.

-If you are just launching a Digital Commons IR, this API means you can quickly populate it and push it live in record time.
-Routine harvesting of Scopus metadata ensures your Digital Commons IR is easily kept up to date.
+The Scopus harvesting integration means you can quickly populate a Digital Commons repository and push it live in record time.
+Routine harvesting of Scopus metadata ensures your IR is easily kept up-to-date.

-Ready to save 75% of your time & openly showcase your faculty’s scholarly works?
-Please fill out the form to request a personal consultation.
+Ready to save up to 90% of your time and openly share your faculty’s scholarly works?
+Please fill out the form below to request a personal consultation.

 About Digital Commons